Reading Time: about 6 hours

 What I liked most about the book is the prose of Jones.
 Smooth and effortless, with a definite middle-eastern flair, I fell in love with Jones’s style and his skill at weaving adventure, action, wit, religion, and realism into a cohesive story.
 It also doesn’t hurt that a good first-person narrative is my favorite kind of story.

 As I finished the book, I was struck by the changes that Asim goes through, some obvious and some more subtle (I’ll try to keep spoilers to a minimum here).
-Asim begins the story with an almost blind devotion to his master Jaffar and God.
+Asim begins the story with an almost blind devotion to his master Jaffar and also to God.
 He has few friends, disdains and feuds with the house poet, and is concerned with etiquette and protocol.
 He sees few problems that can’t be solved by either his sword or God’s will.
 By the end of the story, Asim experiences true friendship, sacrifice, bravery, and trust in others; he violates protocols at the risk of his own life; and he even questions his own misconceptions and shortcomings.
 He is transformed by his adventure, and is an easy hero to root for.

 His friend Dabir does not achieve the same amount of transformation, though he does go through some changes.
 Dabir is a scholar who does a lot of the thinking and planning.
 Other characters act realistically but perhaps aren’t fleshed out as much as they could be.
-Firouz and Diomedes are good villains; Firouz is well-done, with an initial magnanimity towards the heroes, that gives way to annoyance and then hatred as Asim and Dabir attempt to thwart his plans.
+Firouz and Diomedes are good villains; Firouz is well-done, with an initial magnanimity towards the heroes, that eventually gives way to annoyance and then hatred as Asim and Dabir attempt to thwart his plans.
 The most annoying character is probably Sabirah, Dabir’s student and Jaffar’s niece.
 Her actions, while they drive tension in the story, feel superfluous and unnecessary; the story could have been written without her and the reader wouldn’t be missing much.
 I know that her actions are a reflection on her society’s restrictive attitudes towards women.
 It is also true that she’s the only female in the story with more than a bit part.

 The settings are believable and have just enough detail to keep the story moving without bogging it down.
 I really came away with the impression that Jones has brilliantly captured 8th century Baghdad and that he is well-studied and knows his subject matter, whether it be the history of a city or the nuances of Islamic customs.
 One of the most fantastic scenes in the book occurs in the desert, with a trip to an alternate world.
 Here is where the book derives its title…The Desert of Souls refers to an area in this other world where souls are trapped by a powerful entity.
 I found that this alternate world was one of the better parts of the story.